jurisgalang/named-parameters/README.md

 In general, however, when a class has an instance and a class method using the same name, for most cases, one simply delegates to another and will share the same requirements.
-So the examples cited above is can be refactored:
+So the examples cited above can be refactored:

     class Command
       has_named_parameters :'self.exec', :required => :x